corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/database-set-up.md

 There are currently two types of Corda Enterprise Network Manager database:

 1. **Identity Manager**
-- Used by the Identity Manager service.
+- Used by the Identity Manager Service.
 Contains information relating to certificate signing requests of nodes wanting to join the network as well as information regarding revocation of nodes from the network.

 2. **Network Map**
-- Used by the Network Map service.
+- Used by the Network Map Service.
 Contains information relating to the current participants on the network, the current network parameters and any pending parameter updates.

 Due to the way the migrations are defined, the services *must* use separate DB schemas (either in the same DB instance or in completely separate instances).
-Attempting to run an Identity Manager and Network Map service that share the same DB schema will result in errors.
+Attempting to run an Identity Manager and Network Map Service that share the same DB schema will result in errors.